-Place: Navi Mumbai Date: 23-05-2022
+Place: Navi Mumbai Date: 19-05-2023

-Certification by Chief Executive Officer (CEO) & Chief Financial Officer (CFO)
+Certification by Chief Executive Officer (CEO)

-We, Apoorva Shah, Chairman and Managing Director and Awdhesh kumar Kannaujia, Chief Financial Officer of the NHC Foods Limited, to the best of our knowledge and belief, certify that:
+I, Apoorva Shah, Chairman and Managing Director of the NHC Foods Limited, to the best of our knowledge and belief, certify that:

 - a.
-We have reviewed the financial statements and the cash flow statement for the year ended 31stMarch, 2022 and that to the best of our knowledge and belief: - i. these statements do not contain any materially untrue statement or omit any material fact or contain statements that might be misleading; - ii. these statements together present a true and fair view of the Company's affairs and are in compliance with existing accounting standards, applicable laws and regulations. - b.
-There are, to the best of our knowledge and belief, no transactions entered into by the Company during the year which are fraudulent, illegal or violate the Company's code of conduct. - c.
-We accept responsibility for establishing and maintaining internal controls for financial reporting and that we have evaluated the effectiveness of internal control systems of the Company pertaining to financial reporting and we have disclosed, to the auditors and the Audit Committee, wherever applicable, deficiencies in the design or operation of such internal controls, if any, of which we are aware and the steps we have taken or propose to take to rectify these deficiencies. - d.
-We have indicated to the auditors and the Audit Committee, wherever applicable, - i. significant changes in internal control over financial reporting during the year; - ii. significant changes in accounting policies during the year and that the same have been disclosed in the notes to the financial statements; and - iii. instances of significant fraud of which we have become aware and the involvement therein, if any, of the management or any employee having a significant role in the Company's internal control system over financial reporting.
+I have reviewed the financial statements and the cash flow statement for the year ended 31st March, 2023 and that to the best of our knowledge and belief: - i. these statements do not contain any materially untrue statement or omit any material fact or contain statements that might be misleading; - ii. these statements together present a true and fair view of the Company's affairs and are in compliance with existing accounting standards, applicable laws and regulations. - b.
+There are, to the best of my knowledge and belief, no transactions entered into by the Company during the year which are fraudulent, illegal or violate the Company's code of conduct. - c.
+I accept responsibility for establishing and maintaining internal controls for financial reporting and that I have evaluated the effectiveness of internal control systems of the Company pertaining to financial reporting and I have disclosed, to the auditors and the Audit Committee, wherever applicable, deficiencies in the design or operation of such internal controls, if any, of which I am aware and the steps taken or propose to take to rectify these deficiencies. - d.
+I have indicated to the auditors and the Audit Committee, wherever applicable, - i. significant changes in internal control over financial reporting during the year; - ii. significant changes in accounting policies during the year and that the same have been disclosed in the notes to the financial statements; and - iii. instances of significant fraud of which we have become aware and the involvement therein, if any, of the management or any employee having a significant role in the Company's internal control system over financial reporting.